bbengfort/bbengfort.github.io/_posts/2017-03-23-grumpy-transpiling-fib-benchmark.md

 1. A Python 2.7 implementation with recursion (fib.py)
 2. A pure Go implementation with similar characteristics (fib.go)
 3. The transpiled Python implementation (fibpy.go)

+**Note**: Obligatory Py2/3 comment: Grumpy is about making the YouTube API better, which is written in Python 2.7; so tough luck Python 3 folks, I guess.

 The hypothesis is that the Python implementation will be the slowest, the transpiled one slightly faster and the Go implementation will blaze.
 For reference, here are my implementations: